venomspawn/meyvn/README.md

 The service provides very simple web-interface, that can be accessed in a web-browser by typing `localhost:8080` in its address bar after service launch.
-Basically the interface consists of two parts: top header with menu buttons, which also includes informational messages, and main form, that can be log in form, sign up form, events index form, and event creation form.
+Basically, the interface consists of two parts: top header with menu buttons, which also includes informational messages, and main form, that can be log in form, sign up form, events index form, and event creation form.